aryanhgit/path-optimizer/README.md

 ---

-## 🏗 Technical Foundation
+## Technical Foundation

 Our solution is built on a **robust, scalable, and open-source technology stack**, designed for reliability and easy deployment.
-Every component is containerized with **Docker** to ensure consistent performance across environments.
+We are planning every component to be containerized with **Docker** to ensure consistent performance across environments.

-### 📦 Technology Stack
+### Technology Stack

 | Component       | Technology / Service |
 |-----------------|-----------------------|